About the MPhil in Ethics of AI, Data and Algorithms (ADA)

 In addition, students are encouraged to integrate themselves into the research culture of CFI by attending research seminars, reading groups, conferences and other events at the centre, as well as other lectures, seminars and events relevant to their interests within the wider University.

-Applications will open at the beginning of September 2023 for the academic year commencing October 2024.
+Applications opened at the beginning of September 2023 for the academic year commencing October 2024.

 Deadlines to be aware of are: